Waste Water Heat Recovery for Showers

 Updated Guidance: Concealed Isolation Valves

-• Full-bore isolation valves are required to be installed with WWHRS installations.
+- Full-bore isolation valves are required to be installed with all types of WWHRS installations.

 Overview and background